entroopie/Algorithms-and-data-structures/README.md

 # Heap
 Implement a max/min heap and the following operations:
-+ v (add a number v to the heap)
+- '+ v' - add a number v to the heap
-- (remove the maximum from the max heap (minimum from the min heap respectively) and write it on the screen) p (write all elements of the heap in the order in which they are stored in an array) r n v1 ...vn (remove all elements from the heap and create a heap out of n new elements, of the values given by v1 ...vn) s (change the orientation of the heap – from max to min or from min to max; s operation can be requested multiple times) q (exit the program)
+- '-' - remove the maximum from the max heap (minimum from the min heap respectively) and write it on the screen
+- 'p' - write all elements of the heap in the order in which they are stored in an array
+- 'r n v1 ...vn' - remove all elements from the heap and create a heap out of n new elements, of the values given by v1 ...vn
+- 's' - change the orientation of the heap – from max to min or from min to max; s operation can be requested multiple times
+- 'q' - exit the program

 Additional remarks:
 Operation 'r' is not the same as a sequence of '+' operations.